 Short answer: A Lennox heat pump water heater saves a Las Vegas household $340-$440 per year compared to a standard electric water heater and $90-$190 per year compared to a standard gas water heater.
-Over 10 years, the total cost of ownership (purchase + installation + energy) for a Lennox heat pump is $4,400-$6,200, compared to $7,800-$9,600 for standard electric and $5,800-$7,600 for standard gas — before incentives.
-After stacking NV Energy PowerShift rebates, federal tax credits, and expected HEEHR rebates, the heat pump can be the cheapest option upfront and over time.
+Over 10 years, the total cost of ownership (purchase + installation + energy) for a Lennox heat pump is $4,400-$6,200, compared to $7,800-$9,600 for standard electric and $5,800-$7,600 for standard gas, before incentives.
+After NV Energy PowerShift rebates and expected HEEHR rebates (not yet launched in Nevada), the heat pump can be the cheapest option upfront and over time.
+Note: the federal 25C tax credit expired December 31, 2025.
 For a personalized savings estimate based on your household size and current water heater type, call (702) 567-0707.

 This guide shows the actual math.
 We use NV Energy's published residential rates, Las Vegas inlet water temperatures, local climate data, real equipment costs from our installation experience, and the DOE's energy calculation methodology to build accurate cost comparisons.
 Every number includes its source and assumptions so you can verify the math or adjust it for your specific situation.